pknviki95/Python/concepts/Variables/README.md

 				value of set_variable_2  : 140225086760640
 				value of set_variable_after  : 140225086760416

-### What is happenning in background on mutable object?
+### What is happening in background on mutable object?

-- **In All above Scenario the address of the object/variable is different in all scenario referring to muttable objects**
+- **In All above Scenario the address of the object/variable is different in all scenario referring to mutable objects**
-- **(i.e) id changes if the change are made in values - Different id's for muttable objects eventhough their values are same**
+- **(i.e) id changes if the change are made in values - Different id's for mutable objects even though their values are same**
 - **New objects are created for all declarations like the output below**

 - In this scenario three objects are created where **set_variable_1,set_variable_2** with **same value** and **set_variable_after** with **different value**